 The new key concepts are Smart Contracts, small computer programs that “live” in the blockchain.
 They are free computer programs that execute automatically and check conditions defined earlier like facilitation, verification, or enforcement.
 It is used as a replacement for traditional contracts.

 Blockchain 3.0: DApps:

 DApps is an abbreviation of decentralized application.
-It has their backend code running on a decentralized peer-to-peer network.
-A DApp can have frontend code and user interfaces written in any language that can make a call to its backend, like a traditional Apps.
+It has its backend code running on a decentralized peer-to-peer network.
+A DApp can have frontend Blockchain example code and user interfaces written in any language that can make a call to its backend, like a traditional App.

-In this type of blockchains, ledgers are visible to everyone on the internet.
+In this type of blockchain, ledgers are visible to everyone on the internet.
 It allows anyone to verify and add a block of transactions to the blockchain.
-Public networks have incentives for people to join and free for use.
+Public networks have incentives for people to join and are free for use.
 Anyone can use a public blockchain network.

 The private blockchain is within a single organization.
 It allows only specific people of the organization to verify and add transaction blocks.
-However, everyone on the internet is generally allowed to view.
+However, everyone on the internet is generally allowed to view it.

 In this Blockchain variant, only a group of organizations can verify and add transactions.
 Here, the ledger can be open or restricted to select groups.
 Consortium blockchain is used cross-organizations.
 It is only controlled by pre-authorized nodes.

 Blockchain Technology is used widely in the different sectors as given in the following table.

 In the year 2016, smart Dubai office introduced Blockchain strategy.
 Using this technology, entrepreneurs and developers will be able to connect with investor and leading companies.
 The objective is to implement blockchain based system which favors the development of various kinds of industries to make Dubai ‘the happiest city in the world.’